 My earliest memories involve playing and watching football.
 When I was in primary school (equivalent of elementary school in the USA) my mum fought with the headmistress until I was allowed to play on the boy’s team.
 The boys weren’t particularly happy until they realized I could hold my own.

 I then played for Chippenham Town Ladies for many seasons while I was in Secondary School and earned appearances for the Wiltshire County team.
 Next I joined the Bristol Academy of Sport at Filton College for the 2003/2004 season and played for Bristol Rovers Ladies.
 This set up my big move across the pond as I was recruited to join The University of Akron Zips in 2005.
-After four fantastic years of playing football every day and traveling around the United States, I graduated in 2009 with a degree in Information Systems and eBusiness, followed by an MBA.
+After four fantastic years of playing football every day and travelling around the United States, I graduated in 2009 with a degree in Information Systems and eBusiness, followed by an MBA.
 Then in 2011 accidentally became a DBA for a direct marketing company in Akron.

 I have since moved employers but still reside in Northeast Ohio as a SQL Server DBA.
 My days of playing football are behind me, but I now spend more time than I probably should watching the English Premier League and worrying about my fantasy (proper) football team.
 I also enjoy watching US sports, hiking, Crossfiting and travelling with my partner, Kelcie.